Ground Source Heat Pumps: Explained & Reviewed

 Properties with no outside space will not be able to install a ground source heat pump, and even those which have the outside space may find the installation process disruptive.

-How much does a ground source heat pump cost to install?
+Costs to install a ground source heat pump

 Installing a typical ground source heat pump system costs around £14,000 to £19,000.
 This is for the heat pump itself and the installation.